quiltdata/quilt/docs/Catalog/RemovingStacks.md

 <!-- markdownlint-disable-next-line first-line-h1 -->
-If you ever need to delete a Quilt stack from your AWS account, be aware that:
+If you ever need to delete a Quilt stack from your AWS account, you should know
+that:

 - Your data in S3 buckets remains accessible.
 - You can continue using the Quilt SDK for reading and writing packages.